ryanuber/huck/README.md

 Huck's current intended functionality is:

-* Generate some information about a host using something like [facter](https://projects.puppetlabs.com/projects/facter) or [ohai](http://docs.opscode.com/ohai.html)
+* Generate some information using scripts, files, or something like [facter](https://projects.puppetlabs.com/projects/facter) or [ohai](http://docs.opscode.com/ohai.html)
 * Serialize and submit the information to a messaging queue